 The Gumiho endures in Korean culture because she represents something universal: the longing to belong, to be accepted, to shed the thing that makes you different and become part of the world you love.

 She's dangerous because she's desperate.
-She's sympathetic because her desire β€” to be fully human, to love and be loved β€” is one everyone can understand.
+She's sympathetic because her desire — to be fully human, to love and be loved — is one everyone can understand.
 The best K-drama portrayals honour both sides of that tension.

 🌊 Want more Korean folklore?

-Read our guide to Dokkaebi β€” Korea's mischievous goblins, or try our AI Drama Recommender to find dramas featuring Korean supernatural creatures.
+Read our guides to Dokkaebi (mischievous goblins), the grim reaper & other folklore beings, and Korean ghosts (gwisin) — or try our AI Drama Recommender for dramas with Korean supernatural creatures.